A manifesto, a shop, a ship

-Every day, without thinking,
+Every morning, without thinking,

 you destroy something valuable.